hczj/q-and-a/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the MIT License.
+See LICENSE.md for details.

 ## Video demonstration